JohnyCoolHD/RetroDisc-System/README.md

 A persistent RetroDisc data directory is created inside the user's home directory to store all writable game data.

-When a game is launched from read-only media such as a DVD, RetroDisc automatically copies the configuration file into the data directory so game settings can still be customized without modifying the original disc.
+When launching from read-only media, such as a DVD, RetroDisc automatically copies required configuration files into the data directory.

+This allows settings to be changed without modifying the original game media.

 ---

-# Why Separate Original Game Data?
+# 🗂️ Game Data Separation

-Many Windows games permanently modify their installation.

-Updates overwrite files.

-Mods replace assets.

-Savefiles are added to the installation Folder and Configuration Files are modified.

-Community patches replace original executables.

-Compatibility fixes often require additional files.

-RetroDisc keeps all of these changes separate from the original game.
+RetroDisc separates original game files from writable game data.

 ```
 Original Game